lsolesen/optimafootball-com-jekyll/_posts/2020-09-05-pione-sisto-s-story-is-in-reality-a-cry-for-help.md

 In the case of Sisto, he has also become a 'victim' of the Instagram-generation where you have to be seen, recognized, and present yourself in the best possible way – publicly – all the time, even though the internal picture is cracking.
 The Celta Vigo player has plenty of confidence in his game, but when things go astray, the house of cards comes tumbling down for Pione, and that is too big a vulnerability to build an elite carrier on.

 That is why analysis of the players drive is far more important than whether the next opponent plays with wide wingers on the final third, making the player a pure tactical fit.
-Sisto states in an interview with Danish media, _Politiken_, quite honestly that he has all the trappings: money, a big house, a football carrier in Spain, and despite that he’s still missing the most important thing – the internal – a purpose and a feeling of happiness.
+Sisto states in an interview with Danish media, _Politiken (from May)_, quite honestly that he has all the trappings: money, a big house, a football carrier in Spain, and despite that he’s still missing the most important thing – the internal – a purpose and a feeling of happiness.

 That is why we really need to go through our football culture, looking at how we can do better, develop more well-rounded and clear-minded individuals, who hold insight to their own drive and motivation, and help the young talents in finding the right advisors and mentors, who do not necessarily need to make a profit off the talent’s career.
 It is about time, as reflected in Sisto’s story.

 The way clubs manage talent today, setting specific goals, can directly kill the passion, and the sense of purpose in the long run, if clubs and leaders are not familiar with the person's archetype and primary drive.

 Let us help the players so that we do not find ourselves with more and more unrealized talents in the future.
+And let's hope Sisto finds his way back - now back home at FC Midtjylland.